IEEE 6G Wireless Communication Systems: Applications, Requirements, Technologies, Challenges, and Research Directions LINK

 CONTENTS :

-INTRO - THE LAWS MUST CATCH UP, WHAT IS TECHNOCRACY AND TRANSHUMANISM, WHAT IS THE GREAT RESET AND THE FOURTH INDUSTRIAL REVOLUTION?, WHAT IS AGENDA 2030?, WHAT IS THE BIODIGITAL CONVERGENCE?, 6TH GENERATION (6G) WIRELESS COMMUNICATIONS AND BEYOND, COMPONENTS OF 6G TOP TO THE BOTTOM TO THE MOLECULAR LEVEL, HYPER CONNECTIVITY IN 6G AND BEYOND, DRONES - UNMANNED AERIAL VEHICLE (UAV), SENSORS, THE TERAHERTZ BAND, QUANTUM COMPUTING 6G, ARTIFICIAL INTELLIGENCE.
-NATIVE AI 6G, BLOCKCHAIN, BRAIN-COMPUTER INTERFACE (BCI), DIGITAL TWINS, THE INTERNET OF NANO THINGS (IOnT) AND THE INTERNET OF BIO-NANO THINGS (IOBNT), REMOTE HEALTHCARE IN 6G AND BEYOND-EHEALTH AND TELEMEDICINE, THE METAVERSE- THE METAVERSE IN HEALTHCARE, VISUAL AND VIDEO IMAGING IN 6G
+INTRO, - WHAT IS TECHNOCRACY AND TRANSHUMANISM?, - WHAT IS EUGENICS?, - WHAT IS SOCIAL ENGINEERING - WHAT IS THE GREAT RESET AND THE FOURTH INDUSTRIAL REVOLUTION?, - WHAT IS AGENDA 2030?, - WHAT IS THE BIO-DIGITAL CONVERGENCE?, - 6TH GENERATION (6G) WIRELESS COMMUNICATIONS AND BEYOND, - COMPONENTS OF 6G TOP TO THE BOTTOM TO THE MOLECULAR LEVEL, - HYPER CONNECTIVITY IN 6G AND BEYOND, - DRONES - UNMANNED AERIAL VEHICLE (UAV),- SENSORS, - THE TERAHERTZ BAND, - QUANTUM COMPUTING 6G, - ARTIFICIAL INTELLIGENCE (AI) NATIVE 6G, - BRAIN-COMPUTER INTERFACE (BCI), - DIGITAL TWINS, - THE INTERNET OF NANO THINGS (IONT) AND THE INTERNET OF BIO-NANO THINGS (IOBNT), - REMOTE HEALTHCARE IN 6G AND BEYOND-EHEALTH AND TELEMEDICINE, - THE METAVERSE- THE METAVERSE IN HEALTHCARE, VISUAL AND VIDEO IMAGING IN 6G

 Intro

-The Real Concerns and threats today are intangible, can not be detected, can not be perceived, measured, documented or formulated as a rational explanation to prompt legislative action yet.
+The Real Concerns and Threats today are intangible, can not be detected, can not be perceived, measured, and formulated as a rational explanation to prompt legislative action yet.

-Emerging Technologies introduces capabilities not fully understood or beyond beliefs and comprehension, include quantum computing and artificial intelligence (A.I ), are experimental and cutting edge, are invisible and undetectable because they operate at the nano and molecular levels and at various frequencies unseen by the naked eye, are invasive and is covertly practiced on Humans and living species without consent.
+Emerging Technologies introduce capabilities not fully understood, are beyond beliefs and comprehension to the vast majority, encompass technologies like quantum computing, artificial intelligence, and gene editing i.e CRISPR, which are experimental and cutting edge.
+These technologies are often invisible and undetectable because they operate at the nano and molecular levels and at various frequencies unseen by the naked eye.
+Due to their intangibility, they have the potential to be invasive and covertly deployed on humans and living species without consent.

 In addition the term"Emerging Technologies" is widely used in studies, reports, and whitepapers that encompasses everything from the scholarly domains, science and technology industry, the civilian enviroment, communications and health industry etc. The frequent use of the phrase conveys a forward-looking stance in an era of rapid technological progress.
 However, the phrase’s ambiguity and lack of temporal clarity also makes it a susceptible tool for misinformation: